aleshaleksey/fansys23/02-base-rules.md

 This is the determinant of "MP pool".
 - A character has a capacity of up to [3 MP dice / level] + 1 (min 1).
 - A character uses MP dice to fuel powerful mental/spiritual abilities.
-- A character can expend a single MP die to add 1d6 to any roll governed by INT, WIS or CHA.
+- A character can expend a single MP die to add 1d6 to any roll governed by INT, WIS or CHA (must be declared before the roll is made).
 - A character with 0 MP dice cannot use the more powerful supernatural abilities that require MP.
 - A character regains 1/2 of all MP dice on any "rest" [whatever that may be in duration], and as a result of this 2 MP per dice (see "Mana Pool" below).